 Experimenting with alcohol is common among young people.
 While parents and other adults may not be able to eliminate this behavior, they can discourage adolescent drinking and encourage smart decisions.

 For parents and children, an open and honest relationship is essential.
 This allows for a positive dialogue in which parents can discuss the dangers of alcohol and peer pressure, along with keeping an eye out for any warning signs.

-Kids should always be given a chance to ask questions and get honest answers as well as discuss how they feel about alcohol and other difficult subjects.
+Kids should always be given a chance to ask questions, get honest answers, and discuss how they feel about alcohol and other difficult subjects.
 This builds trust and communication, essential foundations for a healthy relationship.

 Encourage Positive Activities